Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-The informed clues are exceptionally strong.
-They provide highly specific and distinct details about Pizza Margherita (e.g., 'named in honor of a royal figure,' 'colors mirror the flag of a specific country,' 'fresh basil leaves') without using any words from the answer.
-They are clear, challenging enough to require specific knowledge, and directly point to the correct answer from multiple angles.
+Clues are specific and descriptive, avoiding direct synonyms.
+The focus on Italian heritage and colors is a good angle.
+Could be slightly more varied in the type of information presented.

 ✅ Strengths:
 - Generally specific and relate to correct answer